 WHAT IS A UTILITY RATE STUDY?

 About five years ago, Highland City Council and staff worked together to understand the true cost of utility services and create master plans and maintenance plans for all of our utility systems including culinary water, pressurized irrigation, sewer, and storm drain.
 These plans call for the maintenance and upgrading of our systems at prescribed times to ensure that the City’s utility systems are maintained and upgraded appropriately so that services continue to run smoothly for Highland residents now and in the future.

-As it has been five years since the creation of these plans, for the past few months City Council has been reviewing the plans to see if any adjustments need to be made.
+As it has been five years since the creation of these plans, City Council recently reviewed the plans to see if any adjustments needed to be made.
 The plan updates showed that the pressurized irrigation, sewer, and storm drain funds all have the appropriate amount of funding to keep up on the proper maintenance and capital projects.
-Unfortunately, the culinary water fund does not have enough revenue and completing the planned maintenance and needed upgrades to the system would mean the fund would run out of funds by 2023 without a revenue increase.
+Unfortunately, the culinary water fund did not have enough revenue and completing the planned maintenance and needed upgrades to the system would have meant that the fund would run out of funds by 2023 without a revenue increase.

 WHAT ARE SOME OF THE PROJECTS THAT ARE PLANNED?

 Here are a few examples of what projects are planned for each of these utilities over the next few years.

 During the update process, the City found that there is a need for a new culinary water well.
 As growth has occurred in Highland and surrounding areas, ground water has gone deeper and one of our wells that was first dug in 1986 is no longer is able to reach current ground water levels.
 Digging this well deeper will allow the City to bring this well back online and again use it to provide drinking water to the City.